minailkhani/Some-Artificial-Intelligence-Projects/README.md

 # Some-Artificial-Intelligence-Projects
-there are some simple projects using artificial intelligence algorithm
+There are some simple projects using artificial intelligence algorithm in python from scratch. \

+problem1: maze with blocks solved using q-learning \
+problem2: 8-puzzle solver using DFS, BFS, IDS, UCS, A* \
+problem3: connect four minimax algorithm with alpha-beta pruning